 Not enrolled in any mobile device management solution: The devices in this category are typically employee owned devices that are not managed or enrolled in Intune or other MDM solutions.

 You can create mobile app management policies for Office mobile apps that connect to Office 365 services.
 You can also protect access to Exchange on-premises mailboxes by creating Intune app protection policies for Outlook for iOS and Android enabled with hybrid Modern Authentication.
 Before using this feature, make sure you meet the Outlook for iOS and Android requirements.
-App protection policies are not supported for apps that connect to on-premises Exchange, Skype for Business, or SharePoint services.
+App protection policies are not supported for apps that connect to on-premises Exchange or SharePoint services.

 The important benefits of using App protection policies are